List of smoking bans: Australia

 In Australia, smoking bans are determined on a state-by-state basis.
 In chronological order by state:

-The first place smoking was banned in Victoria was in 1990 when Councillor John Huntley (a smoker) moved a motion to ban smoking in the Shire of Orbost offices.
+The first place smoking was banned in Victoria was in 1976 when Minister for Transport, Mr Rafferty moved a motion to ban smoking in suburban electric trains, trams and government buses.
+This was followed by the Shire of Orbost, smoking was banned in the Shire of Orbost offices in 1990.
 The motion was carried and Orbost was the first public office that had a smoking ban.